mrward/monodevelop-nuget-addin/README.md

 The addin is available from a custom MonoDevelop addin repository.
 You can add this repository to MonoDevelop or Xamarin Studio via the [Add-in Manager](http://monodevelop.com/Documentation/Installing_Add-ins).
 To open the Add-in Manager dialog on Windows and on Linux select **Add-in Manager** from the **Tools** menu.
 On the Mac open the **Xamarin Studio** menu and select **Add-in Manager**.
 In the Add-in Manager dialog select the **Gallery** tab.
 Click the down arrow next to the repositories drop down list and select **Manage Repositories** to open the Add-in Repository Management dialog.
 Click the **Add** button.
 Copy the MonoDevelop NuGet addin repository url, shown below, that corresponds to your MonoDevelop version, and paste it into the **Url** text box.

+For MonoDevelop and Xamarin Studio 5.0:

+    The NuGet addin is built-in and does not need to be installed separately.

-For MonoDevelop and Xamarin Studio 4.0 and 4.2:
+For MonoDevelop and Xamarin Studio 4.x:

     http://mrward.github.com/monodevelop-nuget-addin-repository/4.0/main.mrep